-Western Rite Orthodoxy or Western Orthodoxy or Orthodox Western Rite are terms used to describe congregations that are within Churches of Orthodox tradition but which use liturgies of Western or Latin origin rather than adopting Eastern liturgies such as the Divine Liturgy of St. John Chrysostom.
+Western Rite Orthodoxy or Western Orthodoxy or Orthodox Western Rite are terms used to describe congregations that are within churches of Orthodox tradition but which use liturgies of Western or Latin Rite origin rather than using Eastern liturgies such as the Divine Liturgy of St. John Chrysostom.
 While there are some ancient examples of Western Rite communities in areas predominantly using the Byzantine Rite before the Great Schism was fully consolidated (the Monastery of Saint Mary of the Latins, often referred to as Amalfi, is a common example), the history of the movement is often considered to begin in the nineteenth century.

-In the Nineteenth Century, when the Papal claims of supremacy culminated in the novel doctrine of “papal infallibility,” the Orthodox Church was approached by Western Catholics seeking the apostolic unity of the ancient, unchanging Orthodox Faith wherein the Bishop of Rome would be considered to have primacy of honour.
-They would utilise their own familiar and theologically Orthodox liturgical forms, while coincidentally restoring the Western liturgy to the Orthodox Church.
+In the Nineteenth Century, when the Papal claims of supremacy culminated in the novel dogma of “Papal infallibility,” the Orthodox Church was approached by some western Catholics seeking the apostolic unity of the ancient, unchanging orthodox Faith wherein the Bishop of Rome would be considered to have primacy of honour.
+They would utilise their own familiar and theologically orthodox liturgical forms, while coincidentally restoring the Western liturgy to the Orthodox Church.

 The Holy Synod of Moscow responded by approving the restored form of the Western Liturgy, the ancient Liturgy of St. Gregory the Great (the oldest Orthodox liturgy of the undivided Church still in use) presented in 1870 by Julian Joseph Overbeck (a former Roman Catholic priest) who hoped to establish an Orthodox Western Rite in England.
 By 1876, Overbeck appealed to other Orthodox Churches for their recognition of his plan.
 In 1879 he was received in audience by the Patriarch Joachim III of Constantinople, who recognized the theoretical right of Western Christians to have a Western Orthodox Church.
 Three years later, Joachim III and the Synod of the Ecumenical Patriarchate conditionally approved Overbeck’s Western rite and Benedictine offices.
 However, Overbeck’s efforts ultimately did not result in the establishment of a Western Orthodoxy in his lifetime.

+On August 5th, 1911, a conference took place in Bredon’s Norton, Worcestershire, attended by Metropolitan Gerassimos Messarra, Archbishop of Beirut, Legate of the Greek Orthodox Patriarchate of Antioch and all the East together with ✠Arnold Harris Mathew and others in Great Britain.
+After a long and full discussion, the faith of the Old Romans under ✠Mathew, as at the Council of Florence in 1445 was considered in full accord with that of the Eastern Orthodox by Archbishop Messarra on behalf of Patriarch Gregory IV (Haddad) and the Old Romans were recognised as orthodox western Catholics by the Greek Orthodox Patriarchate of Antioch and all the East.
+On February 26th, 1912, His Holiness, Photius, Pope and Greek Orthodox Patriarch of Alexandria also accepted this recognition.
 The Church of Antioch was established by the Apostles Paul and Barnabas in 42 A.D., with St. Peter serving for the next eight years as its first prelate.
 The Church of Antioch is one of the five ancient Patriarchates of the Christian Church, along with Alexandria, Constantinople, Jerusalem, and Rome.
 Many of the great saints of the Church, including St. Ignatius and St. John Chrysostom, have come from Antioch.
 Today the Antiochian Patriarchate has endured despite centuries of oppression, and shepherds over half a million Christians in Syria, Lebanon and other countries in the Middle East along with communities throughout the Americas, Australia and Europe.